usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 2. Exception 2 exempts elevator pits, elevator penthouses, mechanical rooms, and piping or equipment catwalks.
 3. Exception 3 permits the use of accessible ramps instead of elevators at any time.
-4. Exception 4 permits the use of platform lifts under certain conditions.Lifts must permit unassisted entry, operation, and exit.
+4. Exception 4 permits the use of platform lifts under certain conditions.
+Lifts must permit unassisted entry, operation, and exit.

 ### III-7.5120 Windows (ADAAG §4.1.3(6)).